xrdesign/Metro/API.md

 	  - station_index: index of the station.
 	  - station_name: name of the station insert
 	  - insert_index: index to insert at
-        - Notes:  Inserting a station to an empty line will not create a visual change in the game until the second station is added.
-Once two stations are added to a transport line, a train is added and the line begins to function.
-When inserting a station at an index that already contains a station, the station at and after that index are moved down the line to make room for the new station.
 	- remove_station: "arguments" needs to contain line_index && (station_index || station_name).
 	  - line_index: index of the line to remove on.
 	  - station_index: index of the station to remove.
 	  - station_name: name of the station to remove.
 	- remove_track: "arguments" needs to contain thhe following:
 	  - line_index: index of the line to remove.

+- Notes:  Inserting a station to an empty line will not create a visual change in the game until the second station is added.
+Once two stations are added to a transport line, a train is added and the line begins to function.
+When inserting a station at an index that already contains a station, the station at and after that index are moved down the line to make room for the new station.
+If both a station index and station name are provided the station name is used and the index is ignored.

 #### outputs